 Clients entrust Raymond James with their investments for a number of key reasons: We have strong corporate backing; we follow security safekeeping measures; we implement investment safeguards; we offer industry-wide investor protection; and we adhere to strict industry standards.

-Raymond James Ltd. is the Canadian subsidiary of Raymond James Financial, Inc. Established in 1962, our parent firm made its initial public offering in 1983 and is listed on the New York Stock with a market capitalization today of US$11.6 billion.
-Raymond James has approximately 7,500 Financial Advisors in more than 3,000 offices throughout the US, Canada and overseas and has more than US$727 billion in client assets under administration.*
+Raymond James Ltd. is the Canadian subsidiary of Raymond James Financial, Inc. Established in 1962, our parent firm made its initial public offering in 1983 and is listed on the New York Stock with a market capitalization today of US$ 22 billion.
+Raymond James has approximately 8,700 Financial Advisors throughout the US, Canada and overseas and has more than US$1.26 trillion in client assets under administration.*